bombsimon/wsl/CHECKS.md

 ## `assign`

-Assign (`foo := bar`) or re-assignments (`foo = bar`) should only be cuddled with other assignments, declarations or increment/decrement.
+Assign (`foo := bar`) or re-assignments (`foo = bar`) should only be cuddled with other assignments or increment/decrement.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>